YashAgrawl/LIC-LAB/Exp4_Differential_Amplifier.md

 - common-mode headroom determines whether the circuit remains functional,
 - simulation results support the theoretical behavior expected from MOS differential pair theory.

-The final report is therefore suitable for GitHub presentation as a detailed electronics laboratory project.

 ---